peteroupc/peteroupc.github.io/graphics.md

 2. The maximum number of vertices that can be displayed at a time is 3 times the maximum number of primitives.
     * A _vertex_ consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
-    * Each vertex color follows this color format: The red, green, and blue components occupy up to 5 bits each.
+    * Each vertex color follows this color format: The red, green, and blue components occupy up to 5 bits each.[^2]

 3. Each _texture_ (an image that is applied to the surface of 3-D objects)&mdash;
     * is in a 16-bit-per-pixel format, where each pixel has the vertex color format given earlier, or